 Picky eaters can be a challenge at home or in a restaurant.
-But traveling around the world with a girl who basically eats nothing but peanut butter.
-This traveling mom takes it all in stride — and works to find at least one food in each country her daughter is willing to taste.
+But traveling around the world with a girl who basically eats nothing but peanut butter?
+That’s a challenge this TravelingMom takes in stride — as she works to find at least one food in each country her daughter is willing to taste.

 Traveling the World with a Picky Eater

 I was blessed with a daughter who is a picky eater.
 Trust me, I use that term loosely.
 I’m talking a child who is a vegetarian who doesn’t eat vegetables and only a limited number of fruits; a girl who won’t eat pizza since she doesn’t like red sauce; someone who doesn’t eat rice because it has a funny texture.
 I mean really, no rice?
 You won’t find any food more benign than white rice!
 I believe Avocet (my daughter’s name) is in my life for having committed the sin of judging other people’s parenting habits with respect to food, prior to being a parent myself.